madhavdasm/MediBot/README.md

 1. Open the notebook in [Google Colab](https://colab.research.google.com/github/madhavdasm/MediBot/blob/main/MediBot_Groq.ipynb).
 2. Install the necessary dependencies (already present in the notebook).
 3. Run the cells to launch the Gradio interface.
+4. Alternatively, try the live demo on Hugging Face.
-4. Start chatting with MediBot!
+5. Start chatting with MediBot!

 ---